Practical guidance – Understanding criminal record disclosure legislation

 The Police Act 1997 (Criminal Record Certificates: Relevant Matters) (Amendment) (England and Wales) Order 2020 is linked to the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (Amendment) (England and Wales) Order 2020

 The Police Act order amended the definition of ‘relevant matter’ in the Police Act 1997 – a ‘relevant matter’ is what is disclosed on a standard and enhanced criminal record disclosure certificate.
+Effectively, the order sets out what information can be disclosed by the DBS – it restricts this definition to information that doesn’t qualify for filtering.

 Police Act 1997 (Criminal Record) regulations

 These regulations set out the positions that are eligible for enhanced checks.
-They also specifically includes positions that are able to check the appropriate barred list(s).
+They also specifically include positions that are able to check the appropriate barred list(s).
 These positions will also be included in the ROA Exceptions Order.
 Like that order, there is no single comprehensive list.

 General Data Protection Regulation (GDPR) and Data Protection Act 2018 (replacing the Data Protection Act 1998)